Building an Artificial Loon Nesting Platform

 Eagles and LoonsI received an email from Brian Sabbath who said that he had a problem with eagles, specifically that they like to eat loon eggs.
 To solve the problem, Brian put branches around the perimeter of his artificial nest (sticking up).
 According to Brian "the eagles never bothered the nest again."

 Nest DiaryOf note in this section is that loons do not necessarily mate for life.
 Loons are very territorial and will compete for the best nesting sites, which includes unmated loons trying to partner with existing mated males or females (chasing away or even killing an existing mate).
-So, although I presume this is the same nesting pair, fundamentally a loon looks like a loon, they could be different.
+I've had at least 2 different nesting pairs, there was switch in 2012/13.
+Since a loon looks like a loon (no real way to tell the difference), the switch date comes from a change in nesting date (indicating a different pair).

 - In 1996, the brand new nest was official launched on April 16.
 The female loon arrived back on April 21 but never nested on the nest (never nested at all as far as I could tell).